 - Subrosia is pretty much hell: full of fire, suspicious hooded individuals, and dead pirates.
 Additionally, Onox sunk the temple of seasons there, effectively damning it.

 - Koume and Kotake, better known as the Twinrova from The Legend of Zelda: Ocarina of Time.
 At the end of an unlinked game, the two witches are introduced with a full-screen view of their absolutely ghastly evil smiles and deformed faces.

 - Oracle of Seasons has Unicorn's Cave at level five, where cute flying helmet-like heads fly around.
 The "cute" aspect is dropped as soon as they turn around, which is when players find out those things are very difficult to kill.
 They shoot fireballs, take a few shots, and never get that close within distance.

-- The Jump Scare of Facade from The Legend of Zelda: Link's Awakening showing up in Onox's tower.
+- The Jump Scare of Facade from The Legend of Zelda: Link's Awakening showing up in Onox's Castle.
 This is bad enough to get you repeatedly, as he appears with loud noises and after you walk into the room.

 - Queen Ambi's guards throw you out if they catch you in the palace gardens, but not in the palace itself.
 They swarm you at once and try to kill you, and do quite a lot of damage.

 - The trap in the Ancient Ruins that makes the walls close in and kill you instantly if you cannot get to the exit in time.

 - If the Great Moblin catches you setting his bombs on fire, he will throw you into the exploding building and there is nothing you can do to stop him.
 He catches you the third time you set a lit bomb in his bomb heap (but not if you use fire seeds).